Quantum geometry of bosonic Bogoliubov quasiparticles: Symplectic quantum geometric tensor

 \subsection{Local conservation law for symplectic Berry curvature}

 { } We show that the symplectic Berry curvature, admits a local conservation law over all subspaces (Bogoliubov subspaces), including both the particle and hole subspaces~\cite{Shindou2013}.
+The first simple proof directly makes use of the particle-hole symmetry of the symplectic Berry curvature~\eqref{eq:supp:PHS-SQM-SBC}, i.e.

-For this, note that using \cref{eq:supp:SQGT-Ketform}, the symplectic Berry curvature of the subspace $n$, $B_{\mu \nu}^n=-2\im\,[\eta^n_{\mu\nu}]$ can be written as
+For completeness, we also present a second proof without explicitly utilizing the PHS.
+For this, we note that using~\cref{eq:supp:SQGT-Ketform}, the symplectic Berry curvature of the subspace $n$, $B_{\mu \nu}^n=-2\im\,[\eta^n_{\mu\nu}]$ can be written as

 where we omit the explicit parameter dependence for clarity.
-Next, inserting the resolution of the identity \eqref{eq:supp:res-identity-proj} into \eqref{eq:supp:Sympl-Berry-curv-Ketform}, we see that we may also write $B_{\mu \nu}^n$ as
+Next, inserting the resolution of the identity ~\eqref{eq:supp:res-identity-proj} into~\eqref{eq:supp:Sympl-Berry-curv-Ketform}, we see that we may also write $B_{\mu \nu}^n$ as

-where in the second equality we used $(\vect{w}^m)^\dg {\tau_z}(\del_{\nu} \vect{w}^n)=-(\del_{\nu}\vect{w}^m)^\dg {\tau_z}(\vect{w}^n)$ twice, which itself simply follows from \cref{eq:supp:gen-eigenvect-normalization}.
-Now, by summing \cref{eq:supp:Sympl-Berry-curv-conserv-law-step1} over all subspaces $n$,
+where in the second equality we used $(\vect{w}^m)^\dg {\tau_z}(\del_{\nu} \vect{w}^n)=-(\del_{\nu}\vect{w}^m)^\dg {\tau_z}(\vect{w}^n)$ twice, which itself simply follows from~\cref{eq:supp:gen-eigenvect-normalization}.
+Now, by summing~\cref{eq:supp:Sympl-Berry-curv-conserv-law-step1} over all subspaces $n$,

 we immediately see that the symplectic Berry curvature admits a local conservation law for all parameter values $\ld$,